Robert O. Becker: Overview

 The first part of the book discusses regeneration, primarily in salamanders and frogs.
 Becker studied regeneration after lesions such as limb amputation, and hypothesized that electric fields played an important role in controlling the regeneration process.
 He mapped the electric potentials at various body parts during the regeneration, showing that the central part of the body normally was positive, and the limbs were negative.
-When a limb of a salamander or frog was amputated, the voltage at the cut (measured relative to the central part of the body) changed from about -10 mV (millivolts) to +20 mV or more the next day—a phenomenon called the current of injury.
+When a limb of a salamander or frog was amputated, the voltage at the cut (measured relative to the central part of the body) changed from about −10 mV (millivolts) to +20 mV or more the next day—a phenomenon called the current of injury.
 In a frog, the voltage would simply change to the normal negative level in four weeks or so, and no limb regeneration would take place.
-In a salamander, however, the voltage would during the first two weeks change from the +20 mV to -30 mV, and then normalize (to -10 mV) during the next two weeks—and the limb would be regenerated.
+In a salamander, however, the voltage would during the first two weeks change from the +20 mV to −30 mV, and then normalize (to −10 mV) during the next two weeks—and the limb would be regenerated.

 Becker then found that regeneration could be improved by applying electricity at the wound when there was a negative potential outside the amputation stub.
 He also found that bone has piezoelectric properties which would cause an application of force to generate a healing current, which stimulated growth at stress locations in accordance with Wolff's law.

 In another part of the book Becker described potentials and magnetic fields in the nervous system, taking into account external influences like earth magnetism and solar winds.
 He measured the electrical properties along the skin surface, and concluded that at least the major parts of the acupuncture charts had an objective basis in reality.

 In the last chapters of the book, Becker recounts his experiences as a member of an expert committee evaluating the physiological hazards of various electromagnetic pollutions.
 He presents research data which indicate that the deleterious effects are stronger than officially assumed.
 His contention is that the experts choosing the pollution limits are strongly influenced by the polluting industry.

 In 1998 Becker filed a patent for an iontopheretic system for stimulation of tissue healing and regeneration.

-The title of the book is a reference to the fiction anthology I Sing the Body Electric by Ray Bradbury, itself a reference to the poem of the same name by Walt Whitman.
+The title of the book is a reference to the fiction anthology I Sing the Body Electric! by Ray Bradbury, itself a reference to the poem of the same name by Walt Whitman.

 Response

 Library Journal called it "a highly informative book ... for educated lay readers".
 Kirkus Reviews said that "speculative and heated" conclusions "vitiate much of the interesting, well-documented material".
 The Sciences found that it was superficially well-told but with basic scientific errors and showing a lack of knowledge about recent biology.
 A short-form review in The New York Times said it "ends with a proposal for a new vitalism."

+Developmental and synthetic biologist Michael Levin was inspired by Becker's work stating that the book looked like “everything I was thinking about,” and learned that medical interest in electricity was thousands of years old.